truenas/documentation/content/TrueCommand/Administration/Settings/SAML.md

     1. Access theTrue Command web interface via http://IP:PORT where IP:PORT is the IP address and port number assigned to your TrueCommand system.

     2. Go to Config > Administration and select the Configuration tab.
+       a.
 Enter http://ds.yourcompany.net/FederationMetadata/2007-06/FederationMetadata.xml in the SAML Identity Provider URL field, then click Save.
-The URL is from Active Directory
+The URL is from Active Directory.

-    a.
+       b.
 Click Start the SAML service checkbox and click Save to start the service.

     3. Log out of TrueCommand